Using fdrawcmd.sys

 Introduction

-There are no other libraries or modules to link with your own code, just a single header file containing the IOCTL code definitions and structures.
+There are no other libraries or modules to link with, just a header file containing IOCTL code definitions and related structures.

 Opening the device

-For asynchronous/non-blocking access to the device, you can supply an OVERLAPPED structure for the final parameter to CreateFile().
-The same structure must then be passed when making requests.
+For asynchronous/non-blocking access to the device, you can supply a Win32 OVERLAPPED structure for the final parameter to CreateFile.
+If opened in this way, the overlapped structure must be passed with each request.

 Sending requests